DESIGNING FOR THE PLANT FLOOR WORKERS

 • Enhances agency and information access

-• Alerts them of the most pressing issues
+• Proactively alerts them of the most pressing issues

-• Awareness of the people and their problems
+• Awareness of their line workers and their problems

-- I designed 7 unique product features, all-encompassing into a mobile app, addressing the key user needs we determined.
+- I designed 7 unique product features, incorporating them into the mobile app to address the key user needs we determined.

-- Conducted workshops with the target users to ensure the design is meeting our goals
+- Conducted workshops and multiple usability reviews with the target users to ensure the design is meeting our goals

-- This led to several design revisions needed to accommodate both infrastructure-centric and political constraints as building this product needed looking at information and interactions in a way the Manufacturing organization had not looked before.
+- This led to several design revisions needed to accommodate both infrastructure-centric and political constraints, as building this product required looking at information and interactions in a way the Manufacturing organization had not looked before.

 Design Principles